Telefonica closes $743 million loan to buy Nokia infrastructure

 ANKARA Turkey's Competition Board said on Monday it had opened an investigation to determine whether Google had violated the country's competition law.

-MADRID Spain's Telefonica said on Monday it had closed a financing deal worth $743 million (£473.8 million) to acquire infrastructure from Nokia's Nokia Solutions and Networks.
+MADRID Spain's Telefonica said on Monday it had closed a financing deal worth $743 million to acquire infrastructure from Nokia's Nokia Solutions and Networks.

 The deal is the second of its kind after a similar deal in 2011, Telefonica said.